tc39/proposal-module-expressions/anonymous-inline-modules.md

 let inlineModule = module {
   export * from "https://foo.com/script.mjs";
 };
 ```

 Anonymous inline modules are only imported through dynamic `import()`, and not through `import` statements, as there is no way to address them as a specifier string.

+Relative import statements are resolved against with the path of the _declaring_ module.
+This is especially important when sending inline modules to a worker.

+Anonymous modules can be turned into an Object URL using `URL.createObjectURL(inlineModule)` for backwards-compatibility.
+Maybe it even makes sense to allow stringification via `toString()`.

 ## Syntax details